Solar water heating systems: Cost-effective and carbon reducing

 PG&E’s “Save energy and reduce your carbon footprint with solar water heating” web page

-Residential Renewable Energy Tax Credit at Energy.gov
+Residential Renewable Energy Tax Credit at Energy.gov (NO LONGER AVAILABLE)

 Energy House Calls video: https://www.youtube.com/watch?v=j1mx7Gdmvig&feature=youtu.be